scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 :author: Alejandro Weinstein
 :email: aweinste@mines.edu
-:institution: the Colorado School of Mines
+:institution: the EECS department of the Colorado School of Mines

 :author: Michael Wakin
 :email: mwakin@mines.edu
-:institution: the Colorado School of Mines
+:institution: the EECS department of the Colorado School of Mines